careyjames/dns-tool/README.md

 # DNS Tool

-DNS Tool is an all-in-one, command-line DNS and email security checker, built to simplify the process of verifying critical DNS records like DMARC, SPF, DKIM, DNSSEC, and more.
-Designed for network administrators, security researchers, and IT professionals, this tool provides real-time feedback on DNS configurations and offers in-depth analysis to strengthen email security and prevent spoofing.
-Perfect for securing your domain’s DNS infrastructure and achieving best practices in email authentication.
+DNS Tool is a command-line utility for DNS and email security.
+It:
+- Simplifies verifying records like DMARC, SPF, DKIM and DNSSEC
+- Provides real-time feedback on DNS configurations
+- Offers in-depth analysis to prevent spoofing
+- Secures your domain's DNS infrastructure
+- Built for network administrators, security researchers and IT professionals

 ## Why DNS Tool Exists